frig-neutron/entretien-announce/reply_scanner/README.md

     - by hand: `⚙️ Project Settings` > `Script Properties` > `Add script property`
     - by code: call `setSendEndpoint(url)` w/ clasp CLI (*FIXME: bork atm*)
 - set the `MODE` key in script configuration to `production`
+- set the `ROBOT_EMAIL` key in script configuration to the robot's actual email address.

 ## Operation principles